couple walking

 Relationship Reviews or audits are a great way to bring your relationship front and centre where it belongs.
 Whether you are starting out on your journey together or have been a couple for many years, having regular reviews of your relationship can help you both to remain connected, achieve shared goals and enjoy life together.

 Bringing your relationship into focus can also highlight areas for improvement, challenge resentments that can build up over time, and plan for a successful future together.
+Click here for more information about how counselling can help.

 1 - What do you appreciate or admire about me?